DavidAnson/grunt-check-pages/README.md

 `userAgent` specifies the value of the HTTP [`User-Agent`](https://tools.ietf.org/html/rfc2616#section-14.43) header sent with all page/link requests.

 This is useful for pages that alter their behavior based on the user agent.
 Setting the value `null` omits the `User-Agent` header entirely.

+#### summary

+Type: `Boolean`
+Default value: `false`

+Enabling the `summary` option logs a summary of each issue found after all checks have completed.

+This makes it easy to pick out failures when running tests against many pages.

 ## Release History